fredpen/QuotesandNotes/nextSteps.md

     in the profile page instead of fetchprofiledetails twice better to create to functions each doing two different things apparetnly it turn out that i do not two function doing thesame thing in the sense of profileinfo() and profiledetails()

+php can collect all the from the form

+now if the button is set then the function can be called